DCC-EX/dcc-ex.github.io/docs/reference/software/hal-config.rst

 Other Drivers
 =============

-There are also drivers included with DCC++ EX for the following modules:
+There are also drivers included with |EX-CS| for the following modules:

 * PCF8574 - 8-channel GPIO extender module, like the MCP23017 but fewer inputs/outputs (I2C).
 * MCP23008 - Another 8-channel GPIO extender module.
 * PCA/TCA9555 - Another 16-channel GPIO extender module (see notes below).
 * DFPlayer - MP3 Media player with microSD card holder.
-You can play different sounds from the player by activating or de-activating output VPINs from within DCC++ EX.
+You can play different sounds from the player by activating or de-activating output VPINs from within |EX-CS|.
 * ADS1115 - Four-channel analogue input module (I2C).
 Also designed to work with the ADS1113 and ADS1114 single-channel modules.
 * VL53L0X - Laser Time-Of-Flight (TOF) range sensor (I2C).
 Its VPIN activates when a reflecting object is within a defined distance of the sensor.
 * HC-SR04 - Ultrasound 'sonar' range sensor.
 Its VPIN activates when a reflecting object is within a defined distance of the sensor.